andredesousa/quarkus-aws-lambda/README.md

 ## Building and deploying

+In `.github` folder, you can find workflows for GitHub with examples for building, testing and deploying your lambda to AWS.

 This project follows [Semantic Versioning](https://semver.org/) and uses git tags to define the current version of the project.
 Use `./gradlew currentVersion` to print the current version extracted from SCM and `./gradlew release` to release the current version.